trisongz/TRX40/README.md

-The result of these USB SSDT can be seen using the Hackintool app (shown below).
-WIthout the use of these SSDT files, the Hackintool USB section would be empty of all devices.
+The result of using the above USB SSDT files can be verified by using the Hackintool app (shown below) or with IOReigstryExplorer.
+WIthout the use of these SSDT files, the Hackintool USB section would be empty of all devices; with their use, this section is now properly populated.

 __Hackintool - USB Devices:__
 ![Test Image 3](Images/Hackintool-USB.jpg)